mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 ```
 SPECIES GENDER

 Vargr Male
 ```

-Urazargl Gnoezdanu (Ooh-raz Gnohz-dan-oo) is a middle- aged Vargr with white streaks in his otherwise black fur.
+Urazargl Gnoezdanu (Ooh-raz Gnohz-dan-oo) is a middle-aged Vargr with white streaks in his otherwise black fur.
 He maintains a dignified air in his speech but tends to use his hands to emphasise points.
 He is well-dressed to the point of flamboyance and has a typical Vargr love of bright colours,